 DETAILS OF ALL THESE COMMENTS ARE BELOW IN THIS STORY.

-August 2106- Employee 1 T- First time cat owner asked if there is anything else that they should do with the spay surgery.
+August 2106- Employee 1 T- Researcher asked if there is anything else that they should do with the spay surgery.
 Employee said, “At 6 months of age, if you wanted to have the cat declawed, you could do that, at the same time.
 If it’s the front only it’s $305.”
 Or you could get them declawed on all four paws and she says, “it’s just $100 more for all four paws $405.”

 They say, “When there’s bone involved or when you are crushing or cutting the bone, it’s much more painful and it lasts a lot longer.
 When there’s no bone involved, it heals a whole lot faster since you are talking about tendons and skin. ”

 They say that Dr Rigoni is the only one that does their declaws.
-When the “first time cat owner” asks if there’s any chance of botching the declaw and is concerned, the employees says not to worry and “we do 4 or 5 a week, your cat should be fine in 15 days, and they are back to normal quickly.”
+After the researcher asked if there’s any chance of botching the declaw and is concerned, the employees says not to worry and “we do 4 or 5 a week, your cat should be fine in 15 days, and they are back to normal quickly.”

-They were asked if the 2 yr old cat will be ok or if it’s ok for an older cat they say, “we have older people whose skin gets real thin and their doctors tell them to get rid of their cats because one little scratch from their claws will just make a big gash so we declaw their kitties so they can keep them.
+They were asked if it ok for an older cat to be declawed they say, “we have older people whose skin gets real thin and their doctors tell them to get rid of their cats because one little scratch from their claws will just make a big gash so we declaw their kitties so they can keep them.
 18 yrs old is the oldest cat that she’s declawed and we’ve never had any problems.”